 ALL THE KIDS ON BUILDER STREET

 A five-part series of kids colouring books that aims to educate and promote the importance of skilled trades and technology.
 Pat and Jamie are always looking for new and innovative ways to reach younger generation to educate them about the importance of infrastructure in today’s modern world.
 They teamed up with Finn Pette a Millwright and artist from California to create a new colouring that features children sharing stories about people they know who work in various hands on careers.
 The book raises awareness and touches on everything from apprenticeship to management positions.
 The Ontario Youth Apprenticeship Program has partnered with KickAss Careers to make these colouring books available to all educators provincially in the fall of 2019.
-Contact us for more information on partnerships.
+Coloring books are available for purchase here.

 The Workplace Equality (W.E.)
 Awareness Ribbon Campaign was created by founding partners Pat Williams and Jamie McMillan.
 As women in underrepresented, male dominated occupations the duo are well aware of the stereotypes and struggles to fit in and be treated as equals.
 The Campaign is an effort to raise awareness and address the need for inclusive working cultures globally.
 The red and white polka dot WE Ribbon is currently an awareness piece that supports the conversation about the importance of a diverse and equal workplace free from all types of harassment, bullying and discrimination regardless of differences.